frslabs/octus-android/README.md

 ##### Core Text Bundled SDK
 Include this dependency if size of the SDK is not an issue (Adds ~4.0 MB to the app size).
 This is the recommended approach.
 ##### Core Text Unbundled SDK
 Include this dependency if increase in SDK size is a concern (Adds ~250 KB to the app size).
-However, upon first run (and only on first run), the face dependencies are downloaded while users are shown a screen with a progress bar.
+However, upon first run (and only on first run), the text dependencies are downloaded while users are shown a screen with a progress bar.
 The Core Text Bundled SDK does not have this behaviour as all associated files are bundled during compile time itself (hence the increase in size).

+#### Scan Dependencies
+Octus also uses scan detection capabilities via either of these two dependencies, and it is required to include any one of them.
+[Core Scan Bundled SDK](#core-scan-bundled) and [Core Scan Unbundled SDK](#core-scan-unbundled).
+If size is not an issue, we recommend going with the Core Scan Bundled SDK.
+More details about these dependencies are found below.
+##### Core Scan Bundled SDK
+Include this dependency if size of the SDK is not an issue (Adds ~2.4 MB to the app size).
+This is the recommended approach.
+##### Core Scan Unbundled SDK
+Include this dependency if increase in SDK size is a concern (Adds ~200 KB to the app size).
+However, upon first run (and only on first run), the scan dependencies are downloaded while users are shown a screen with a progress bar.
+The Core Scan Bundled SDK does not have this behaviour as all associated files are bundled during compile time itself (hence the increase in size).

 ## Android SDK Requirements